More and more consumers are using smartphones for online shopping. Are you adapting to suit their needs?

 “Above the fold” no longer has meaning in a world where we scroll endlessly.
 Make sure your website looks just as good on a phone as it does on a desktop.

 Remember that you’re working with less screen space when a user searches using a mobile device.
-To show off your best work in SERPS, be as concise as possible (without sacrificing the quality of the information) when creating titles, URLs, and meta descriptions.
+To show off your best work in SERPS, be as concise as possible when creating titles, URLs, and meta descriptions.

 Finally, ask yourself these questions: does your mobile marketing deliver an optimal experience to your customers and prospects?
 Is it giving them what they are looking for?
 Is your content helpful, intuitive, and easy to browse on a smaller screen?

-If you can tweak your marketing strategy so that you can answer all those questions in the affirmative, you’ll be well on your way to becoming a go-to resource for your customers.
+If you can follow these marketing strategy tips, you’ll be well on your way to becoming a go-to resource for your customers.
 That will be bad news for your competitors, and great news for your bottom line.